-Heroin is an opioid that’s a huge part of the drug epidemic being faced by people in Colorado as well as around the nation.
-For people who haven’t struggled with heroin, it can be difficult to understand the weight of a heroin addiction.
+Heroin is a Schedule I opioid that’s contributing to the drug epidemic affecting people in Colorado and across the U.S. For people who haven’t struggled with heroin, it can be challenging to understand the weight of a heroin addiction.

-- Seeming excessively sleeping or nodding off, as well as odd sleeping habits
+- Excessive sleeping or nodding off, as well as odd sleeping habits

 - Periods of extreme euphoria often followed by deep fatigue

 - Sores or scabs on the skin